-3. Transportation barriers are a major issue.
+Transportation barriers are a major issue.

-- Travel distances to essential health and social services and supports can be long with an average travel time of 40 minutes by car and 90 minutes by bus from the most remote regions of the county. - Bus and paratransit services are limited in rural and geographically isolated areas and take longer to arrive at the desired location.
-COVID has created a situation of reduced public transit services and bus routes to the more isolated areas of the county. - Non-drivers look to friends and family for rides which can be unreliable - Lacking transportation increases isolation and loneliness and access to services - Health care appointments (medical and dental) are not scheduled or are postponed
+- Travel distances to essential health and social services and supports can be long with an average travel time of 40 minutes by car and 90 minutes by bus from the most remote regions of the county. - Bus and paratransit services are limited in rural and geographically isolated areas - Non-drivers look to friends and family for rides which can be unreliable - Lacking transportation increases isolation and loneliness - Health care appointments (medical and dental) are not scheduled or are postponed